 In order to receive full consideration for funding, students should complete their Graduate Education Admission Packages and submit an Application for Department of Communication Assistantship Form to the Department of Communication by January 15.
 Applications received after that date may be considered for funding based upon availability.

 Teaching Assistants (TAs) - Typically, teaching assistants are the primary instructor for CMM 1200: Public Speaking.

 Research Assistants (RAs) - Research assistants are assigned to individual professors based upon the needs of the department and the interests of the students.
 The actual tasks of a research assistant are determined by which professor he/she works with, but as a general guideline research assistants assist the professor with collecting existing literature about a current research project, data collection, or data analysis.

-Professional Assistants - Professional assistants work either in the department or with an outside organization.
-Professional assistantships usually are assigned to students who are interested in advertising, journalism, or public relations.
+Professional Assistants - Professional assistants work either in the department or in another office on campus.
+Professional assistantships usually are assigned to communication students who are interested in advertising, public relations, journalism, and/or media production.
 Click here for a complete list.